Daddy's Home (St. Vincent album): Critical reception

 Upon release, Daddy's Home received widespread critical acclaim.
 On the review aggregation website Metacritic, it received an average score of 85 out of 100 based on 29 reviews, indicating "universal acclaim".
 AnyDecentMusic? collated reviews giving the album an average score of 8.2 out of 10 based on 32 reviews.

 Rolling Stone called it "a mutant strain of retro pop steeped in New York lore", and Tom Doyle of Mojo hailed it as "a full conceptual realisation, filled with great melodies, deep grooves, colourful characterisations and sonic detail that reveals itself over repeated plays."

 Accolades

 Daddy's Home Tour

-The Daddy's Home Tour is a concert tour by American singer St. Vincent in support of her sixth album, Daddy's Home.
+The Daddy's Home Tour is a concert tour by American singer St. Vincent in support of her sixth studio album, Daddy's Home.
 The tour visited North America, Europe and Asia between 2021 and 2022.

 The following setlist was obtained from the concert held at Central Park in Atlanta on October 22, 2021, as part of the Shaky Knees Music Festival.
 It does not represent all concerts for the duration of the tour.